-The Audit Committee was established in May 2000, and the Company had adopted a revised specific terms of reference as of 2 December 2013 in accordance with Rules 5.28 to 5.33 of the GEM Listing Rules.
+The audit committee of the Company (the "Audit Committee") was established in May 2000, and the Company had adopted a revised specific terms of reference as of 2 December 2013 in accordance with Rules 5.28 to 5.33 of the GEM Listing Rules.

-During the year, the Audit Committee comprised Mr. Ngan Yu Loong, Dr. Chow Ka Ming, Jimmy and Dr. Wong Wing Lit, all of whom are independent non-executive Directors.
+During the year, the Audit Committee comprised Mr. Ngan Yu Loong, Dr. Chow Ka Ming, Jimmy, Dr. Wong Wing Lit and Mr. Tse Yee Hin, Tony, all of whom are independent non-executive Directors.
 Mr. Ngan Yu Loong is the current chairman of the Audit Committee.
-He was appointed as a member of the Audit Committee with effect from 2 December 2013.
-Mr. Liu Zhiquan had resigned as the chairman of the Audit Committee with effect from 19 December 2013 due to personal reasons.
-Following his resignation, Mr. Ngan Yu Loong, an independent non-executive Director, was appointed as chairman of the Audit Committee with effect from 19 December 2013.
+Mr. Tse Yee Hin, Tony was appointed as a member of the Audit Committee with effect from 15 May 2014.